NYPL/sierra-shadow-dataset/README.md

 to remediate.
 The columns modified here are

   - `isbn`
-    This

   - `issn`
-    This

   - `lccn`
-    This

   - `oclc`
-    This

   - `date`

-    This
+If there are multiple control numbers for any of these (ISBN, ISSN, OCLC, LCCN) they are deduplicated and the unique numbers are joined and delimited by semicolons.

-Adds subjects and labels items and "research" or "branch"
+This step also adds subjects from Dewey and LC Calls and labels items and "research" or "branch"

 This step, too, requires a powerful EC2 instance with a lot of cores unless you have an unreasonably powerful computer.

-In step 3, the ISBNs (converted to ISBN13s) and ISSN are remediated and verified.
-The process is parallelized (using the `pbapply` package) but still takes over 30 min to run using 6 threads.

-Step 4 remediates the LCCN and OCLC numbers, and joins the remediated ISBNs and ISSNs back in.
-If there are multiple control numbers for any of these types, they are deduplicated and the unique numbers are joined and delimited by semicolons.
+It'll take hours no matter what

+The output, `./3-heal/target/big-healed-sierra-comb-just-two-years.dat.gz`
-`big-healed-sierra-comb.datatable` is ready for the final stage.
+is now ready for the final stage.

 Step 4
 -----